microsoft/CyberBattleSim/docs/benchmark.md

 ## Transfer Learning on `chain` environment

-This benchmark aims to measure the ability to learn a strategy from one environment and apply it to similar envrionments of a different size.
+This benchmark aims to measure the ability to learn a strategy from one environment and apply it to similar environments of a different size.
 We train the agent on an environment of size $x$ and evaluate it on an environment of size $y>x$.

 As expected, using features that are proportional to the size of the environment (such as the number of nodes or number of number of credentials) did not provide best results.
 The agent fared better instead when using temporal features like a sliding-window of ports and node properties recently discovered.